olshevski/compose-safe-args/README.md

 ### Important notices on String type

 - URL-encoding of special characters such as `/`, `?`, `=` and various other symbols is handled in this library by default.
-Unfortunately it is very easy to forget about this case when using raw Navigation Component, but you may forget about these unexpected issues with special characters when using this library.
+Unfortunately, it is very easy to forget about this case when using raw Navigation Component, but you may forget about these unexpected issues with special characters when using this library.

-- But unfortunately you have to handle **empty strings** by yourself.
+- But unfortunately, you have to handle **empty strings** by yourself.
 Because routes are strings, empty-string arguments lead to missing URL pieces, e.g. `route//arg1=`.
 And this is handled poorly in Navigation Component.
 What I can suggest is using nullable `String` instead and handling empty strings as `null`.
-Or adding some additional decoration to all your strings like wrapping them in quotation marks.
+Or adding some additional decoration to all your strings, like wrapping them in quotation marks.
 But it's all up to you because these values may come from your deep-links and I don't want to mess up this.

 ### What else is generated